hrvthzslt/personal-site/content/posts/power-management-adventures-on-the-linux-desktop/index.md

 ![Power management sequence](sequence.svg)

 So, while that may look like a lot, in practice I just added a new shell script, a new keybinding, and a new block for dwmblocks.
-Calling `power set` will open **dmenu** and set the profile; calling `power get` will echo an icon.
+Calling `power set` will open **dmenu** and set the profile, calling `power get` will echo an icon.

 ![Balance](balance.png)